Sue Metcalfe – Chair of Governors

 Jan has taught at Kings’ since the school’s inception, having previously been on the Danemark staff from 1978.
 She began as a teacher of Drama and PE and became Co-ordinator of the House system for a number of years before taking on the role of Head of Library and Resources.
 At that time she switched to teaching Media, ICT and Business.
 Media Studies soon became a very popular and successful subject within the school and Jan then took on the role as Head of Media.

-Julian Rickman – Co-opted
+J Rickman – Co-opted

 Jamie Scott – Co-opted

 Jamie has lived in Stanmore for many years and attended the Montgomery of Alamein School from 1975 to 1980 before it amalgamated with Danemark School to become Kings’ School.
 He currently represents the local community on the City Council as one of their Councillors.
 Jamie takes a keen interest in all matters relating to education.
 He has experience with Community Development.
+Jamie is the Designated PPG Governor.

 Colin Williams – Co-opted